-Chicken Noodle Soup is a classic soup recipe made with chicken, carrots, celery, onion, and egg noodles in a seasoned broth, ready in under 45 minutes!
+Chicken Noodle Soup is a classic recipe with chicken, carrots, celery, onion, and egg noodles in a seasoned broth, ready in under 45 minutes!

 Chicken Noodle Soup is one of those old fashioned Soup Recipes that we all know and love, made with savory chicken in a seasoned broth with wholesome vegetables and noodles.
-I like to serve this with garlic bread or crackers.
+It is wonderful served with Garlic Bread or crackers.
 The crispy texture goes perfectly with the hot seasoned chicken stock.

-I know a lot of people who swear by chicken noodle soup to treat a cold.
+A lot of people swear by chicken noodle soup to treat a cold.
 Honestly, it’s probably the hot water that’s more soothing than the soup itself, but it certainly hits the spot during those times.

 Instead of using raw chicken, you can speed up the process by using already cooked rotisserie chicken.

 - Cut up the chicken breasts and set to the side.

 - After you sauté the vegetables, add the carcass to the step where you add the chicken broth and let it simmer for 20 minutes.

 - Remove the carcass, add the cooked chicken and simmer for an additional 10 minutes, add the cooked pasta and serve.